Guyana–Venezuela territorial dispute

 The Essequibo is in light green, with the rest of Guyana shown in dark green and Venezuela in orange.

 There is an ongoing territorial dispute between Guyana and Venezuela over the Essequibo region (Guayana Esequiba; /es/), a 159500 km2 area west of the Essequibo River and even parts south of it.
 The territory, excluding the Venezuelan-controlled Ankoko Island, is controlled by Guyana as part of six of its regions, (Note: Barima-Waini, Pomeroon-Supenaam, Essequibo Islands-West Demerara, Cuyuni-Mazaruni, Potaro-Siparuni and Upper Takutu-Upper Essequibo) based on the 1899 Paris Arbitral Award.
 It is also claimed by Venezuela as the Guayana Esequiba State.
-The boundary dispute, also known as the Essequibo conflict, was inherited from the colonial powers (Spain in the case of Venezuela, and the Netherlands and the United Kingdom in the case of Guyana) and has persisted following the independence of Gran Colombia and Guyana.
+The boundary dispute, also known as the Essequibo conflict, which began under the colonial powers (Spain in the case of Venezuela, and the Netherlands and the United Kingdom in the case of Guyana) and has persisted following the independence of Gran Colombia and Guyana.